A1mxd/Python-Based-Back-End-System-for-Cafe-Inventory-and-Order-Management/README.md

-# Ahmed-Afrah-mini-project

-quick edit for exercise
+# Python-Based Back-End System for Café Inventory and Order Management